 b) Educate and promote and understanding of connectivity, climate change, and wildlife

 1) Engage with school districts and teachers to influence curriculum/school events to educate and promote understanding of connectivity, climate change, and wildlife understanding.

 2) Develop new (or flesh out existing) community events with education components to educate and promote understanding of connectivity, climate change, wildlife understanding.

-c) Understand and maintain the integrity of core habitat areas on the reservation in the face of climate change to better protect them
+c) Understand and maintain the integrity of core habitat areas in the Blackfeet Nation in the face of climate change to better protect them

 1) Devise monitoring programs to increase understanding of shifting habitat distributions and animal ranges (trapping genetics, harvest numbers, etc.)

 2) Maintain prairie habitat by excluding fire and reducing non-native species

 3) Protect quaking aspen habitat and investigate the appropriateness of allowing wildfire, using prescribed fire in older stands, protecting aspen from grazing, and reducing conifer encroachment, and other measures